Shaj2311/DOSBox-ASM-Runner/README.md

 This will open up DOSBox in fullscreen, assemble your `.asm` file into a `.COM` file and open that `.COM` file inside AFD.

 ## Optional Step
-For added convenience, add the `run.bat`'s location to PATH.
+For added convenience, add `run.bat`'s location to PATH.
 By doing this, the terminal command gets shortened to:
 ``` cmd
 run my File.asm
 ```